China launches antitrust probe into tech giant Alibaba

 Regulators have also become uncomfortable with parts of Ant’s sprawling empire, chiefly its credit business that contributed close to 40% of first-half revenue.
 Days before Ant’s planned listing, regulators told Ma and two top executives that its online lending business would face tighter scrutiny, sources told Reuters.

-Reporting by Samuel Shen and Emily Chow in Shanghai; Cheng Leng, Ryan Woo, Lusha Zhang, Yilei Sun and Zhang Yan in Beijing; and Julie Zhu and Kane Wu in Hong Kong; Writing by Tony Munroe; Editing by Stephen Coates
+Reporting by Samuel Shen and Emily Chow in Shanghai; Cheng Leng, Ryan Woo, Lusha Zhang, Yilei Sun and Zhang Yan in Beijing; and Julie Zhu and Kane Wu in Hong Kong; Additional reporting by Noel Randewich in Oakland, CA. Writing by Tony Munroe; Editing by Stephen Coates and Richard Chang

 Our Standards: The Thomson Reuters Trust Principles.